 One of the huge benefits spatial technology has brought to the transit industry is in the area of passenger information systems.
 Watch this 4-minute instructional video on using the real-time bus information which CATA makes available.

 To provide you with the route and schedule information you need to use the CATA bus system, CATA makes this information available in several convenient ways beyond the static information provided in the ride guide and on the CATA bus website.
-Please view CATA route and schedule info, the ride guide, and CATA website for instructions on how to read CATA static route and schedule information located in the ride guide and on the CATA website.
-CATA's real-time website and its new My Stop mobile apps for iPhone and Android devices provide yet another source of information - this being up to the minute schedules for all CATA bus routes.
-They also provide a trip planner and a way to view and sign up for email and text message alerts from CATA based on the route you ride.
+Please view CATA's CATA route and schedule info, the ride guide, and CATA website for instructions on how to read CATA's static route and schedule information located in the ride guide and on the CATA website.
+CATA's real-time website and its new My Stop mobile apps for iPhone and Android devices provide yet another source of information - this being up-to-the minute schedules for all CATA bus routes.
+They also provide a trip planner and a way to view and sign up for email and text rider alerts from CATA based on the route you ride.

 To download the My Stop mobile apps, search for this My Stop logo in the iTunes or Google Play Store.
 Once downloaded and opened, click on the CATA logo.

 Let's say we want the N Route to go to the Northland Center on North Atherton Street.
 And we want to board the bus on Bigler Road heading outbound, or away, from downtown State College.
 When we click on the N Route, we can see where the bus is in real time.
 When you click on your stop, a box will open showing you when the bus is estimated to be arriving at your stop and whether it is currently on time or running a little behind schedule.
 Here, we can see the bus is on time and scheduled to arrive at the Northland Center at a scheduled time of 11:34 a.m.